 Elements of Internet Luring of a Child Which the Prosecution Must Prove for a Conviction

 It is easy to accuse someone of Internet Luring of a Child.
 To be convicted of Internet Luring of a Child in Arapahoe or Douglas County, however, Arapahoe County prosecutors must prove each element of the statute in Colorado court.
 These elements are:

 The first thing the prosecution would need to prove is the means by which someone communicated with a child.
 They would have to prove phone calls were made, text messages were sent, or chat rooms were used by the defendant to communicate with the child.

-Age difference between child
+Age difference between child and defendant

 The prosecution would also have to prove the defendant was more than four years older than the child.